Fitness Coach Lauren Drain Flaunts Gym-Honed Figure In Curve-Hugging Bodysuit On Instagram

 Lauren Drain showed off her gym-honed figure on Instagram while clad in a skintight bodysuit.
 The sizzling new shot was shared for her 3.8 million fans last night, and it sent temperatures soaring.

-The upload captured the model posed in profile in front of a wall of rustic, wooden boards.
+The upload captured the model posed in profile in front of a wall of rustic wooden boards.
 Drain did not use a geotag to indicate her exact location, but in her caption, she urged her followers to join her mid-summer program.
-The model was all smiles for the camera as she turned her figure to the side and faced her chest toward the camera.
-The model bent her left arm at her elbow and grabbed around her waist.
+The model was all smiles as she turned her figure to the side but put her chest toward the camera.
+She bent her left elbow and rested her hand on her waist.
 Drain tucked the opposite arm near her chest and brushed her fingers against her blond tresses.

 The fitness coach opted for a curve-hugging bodysuit that showcased her sculpted figure.
-The garment boasted a dark tan hue that was the perfect complement to her dark complexion.
-The top of the piece looked similar to a tank top, and its thin, spaghetti straps stretched over her cut shoulders.
-Drain left her collar bare, and the garment’s scooping neckline added another fashionable element to the ensemble.
+The garment boasted a taupe hue that was the perfect complement to her tanned complexion.
+The upper portion of the piece looked similar to a tank top, and its spaghetti straps stretched over her cut shoulders.
+Drain left her collarbone bare, and the garment’s scooped neckline added another fashionable element to the ensemble.

-The fitness coach showed off her tiny midsection and waist thanks to the bodysuit’s tight fit.
-Meanwhile, the bottom of Drain’s attire showed off her shapely thighs.
-The model crisscrossed one leg in front of the other and added some length to her frame with a chic pair of ankle boots.
-The footwear folded over in the front and zipped in the back.
+The fitness coach showed off her trim midsection and waist thanks to the bodysuit’s tight fit.
+Meanwhile, the bottom of Drain’s attire revealed her shapely thighs.
+She crossed one leg in front of the other and added some length to her frame with a chic pair of ankle boots.
+The footwear folded over in the front and laced up in the back.

 The Las Vegas resident did not add any jewelry to her skin-baring snap.
 She styled her hair with a side part, and her silky blond locks spilled over her shoulders and her back.
 Drain also wore a striking application of glam to polish off her look.
-It appeared as though Drain focused a ton of attention on her eyes and wore defined brows, eyeliner, and mascara.
+It appeared as though she focused a ton of attention on her eyes and sported defined brows, eyeliner, and mascara.
 She brushed her cheekbones with light blush and added a layer of highlighter directly above it.
 The model also appeared to wear a light pink gloss on her pout.

-The post has already amassed over 20,000 likes and more than 200 fans took their admiration a step further and flocked to the comments section.
+The post has already amassed over 20,000 likes, and more than 200 fans took their admiration a step further and flocked to the comments section.

 “It’s unbelievable how amazing you are,” one follower gushed alongside a series of red heart emoji.